tripflex/docs/pages/web/web-paas/integrations-overview/guide.en-ie.md

 ## Debugging integrations

 When integrations run, they trigger "activities."
 Activities are actions that happen on Web PaaS, and they get logged.

+Usually these are triggered nearly instantaneously on the webhook endpoint.
+These activities may be delayed due to the external services having latency.

 Those logs are available via the CLI.
 In most cases they are not necessary but may be useful for debugging an integration if it is misbehaving for some reason.